Choi Seung-hee: Biography

-Choi returned to Korea and founded her dancing art institute called the 최승희무용예술연구소.
-She had both Korean and Japanese students.
-During this time in Korea, her brother introduced her to his alumni, Ahn Mak (originally named Ahn Pil-seung).
+During this time in Korea, her brother introduced her to his alumni, Ahn Mak (originally named Ahn Pil-seung) a student of Waseda University.
 The couple married on May 10, 1931.
 Just three months after their wedding, Ahn Mak was arrested for his connections with Communist sympathizers, and was released on October 15.
 Ahn Mak went to Tokyo for the winter semester exam.
 With Ahn's permission, Choi funded her institute from money earned from sending Ahn's manuscripts to the newspaper companies.
-Funding was also gained from the sponsorship of The Dong-a Ilbo newspaper company.
+Funding was also gained from the sponsorship of The Dong-A Ilbo newspaper company.
 Choi began to perform Korean folk dances during this time in Korea.
 Ahn returned temporarily after learning of Choi's pregnancy.
 Their daughter Ahn Seung-ja was born on July 20, 1932.
 Choi disbanded her institute.
+Choi became drawn to the Japanese metropolis after a cultural bloom in the 1930s, she found work and artistic opportunities by appealing to Japanese audiences by using colonial traditions.
+There was also controversy about Choi's close relationship with the Japanese imperial government.
+For example, in 1929, the Sookmyung Girl's High School as they threatened to deem her a dishonorable alumni in response to her dancing in a Japanese dance troupe.
+Such a relationship with Japan made her interesting in the public sphere as only seven of her dances were traditionally Korean.

 Choi returned to Japan with her daughter and with a student from her disbanded institute, Kim Min-ja.
 Kim Min-ja wanted to follow Choi to Japan, and she offered to work as Seung-ja's nanny.
 Choi continued to study under Ishii where she distinguished herself as a talented dancer.
 She developed her own modern dances inspired by Korean folk dances, which had been considered by a lot of the Koreans as lowly works.
 It was Ishii and Ahn who suggested her to learn the Korean folk dances.
 Ishii introduced Choi to Han Song-joon who taught Choi more of the Korean dances.
 At a modern dance competition that was hosted by a monthly magazine 영녀계, Choi performed her Korean dances, one of which she was disguised as a man and artistically imitated her father's drunken dance.
 (After the competition at the end of one of her later performances 풍랑을 헤가르고, she took off her mask of an old man's face on stage).